Postgraduate Certificate in Education: Equivalence

 The Postgraduate Certificate in Education (PGCE/PGCertEd) sits at Level 7 of the Framework for Higher Education Qualifications, while the Professional Certificate in Education (ProfGCE) sits a Level 6.
-The PGCE is not a postgraduate degree, it is instead an advanced but non-degree qualification (as it is directly related to a career, it is considered vocational).
+The PGCE is not a postgraduate degree; it is instead an advanced but non-degree qualification (as it is directly related to a career, it is considered vocational).

 From 2005 to 2007, most universities attached credits towards a master's degree to their PGCertEds.
 PGCEs that do not carry master's credits are now known as Professional Graduate Certificate in Education.

 A recent review of the equivalence of qualifications in Scotland declared the PGCertEd to be equivalent to a postgraduate diploma (which in turn is equivalent to the taught element of a master's degree).
 This left the PGCE with a rather inappropriate name as a postgraduate certificate is a lower level than the postgraduate diploma, requiring only half the amount of work.
 As a result, the PGCE in Scotland were renamed to Professional Graduate Diploma in Education (PGDE).

 The PGCE in Lifelong Learning or Post-Compulsory Education and Training (PCET) is considered to be equivalent to the Diploma in Teaching in the Lifelong Learning Sector (DTLLS) at QCF Level 7.
 The DTLLS was also taught at QCF Level 5.

-According to Education International, equivalency assessments place the PGCE as equivalent to a Masters Level degree in the United States and Canada.
-Although the program is shorter in delivery time than a typical masters level program, its intensive delivery model (specifically within Wales, offered by University of Wales Trinity Saint David) meets all requirements to confer this type of post-graduate degree in North America.
+According to Education International, equivalency assessments place the PGCE as equivalent to a master's-level degree in the United States and Canada.
+Although the program is shorter in delivery time than a typical master's-level program, its intensive delivery model (specifically within Wales, offered by University of Wales Trinity Saint David) meets all requirements to confer this type of postgraduate degree in North America.